syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Overview.md

 ---
 layout: post
 title:  Overview of SfTextBoxExt control for UWP
-description: Overview of SfTextBoxExt control for UWP
+description: This section provides an feature overview of SfTextBoxExt control for UWP.
 platform: uwp
 control: SfTextBoxExt
 documentation: ug